Frasan00/hysteria-orm/README.md

-# Hysteria-orm
+# Hysteria ORM

-- Hysteria is an ORM for javascript/typescript that allows you to create models and use them to interact with your database in a more direct and simple way.
+Hysteria ORM is an Object-Relational Mapping (ORM) library for JavaScript and TypeScript, designed to simplify interactions between your application and a SQL database.

-- For now it supports MySQL and Postgres.
+## Features

+- **Simple Model Creation:** Define models that reflect your database schema with ease.
+- **Automatic Case Conversion:** Automatically converts model properties to snake_case for the database and back to camelCase when retrieving data.
+- **Database Support:** Currently supports MySQL, with PostgreSQL support in development.

-## Software Requirements
+## Prerequisites

-- Javascript Runtime environment (es. nodejs)
+- A JavaScript runtime environment (e.g., Node.js).
-- SQL library as dependency (es. mysql2, pg based on your Database)
+- A SQL library corresponding to your database (e.g., `mysql2` for MySQL, `pg` for PostgreSQL).

+### TypeScript Configuration

+For TypeScript users, it is essential to set `"useDefineForClassFields": true` in your `tsconfig.json` file to ensure compatibility with the ORM.

-## Configuration Requirements
+## Environment Variables

-- *IMPORTANT* if using typescript, must set *"useDefineForClassFields": true* in tsconfig.json in order for the ORM to work!
+- `MIGRATION_PATH`: Path to the migration folder (default: `database/migrations`).
+- `DATABASE_TYPE`: Type of the database (default: `mysql`, options: `mysql`, `postgres`).

-## Envs
+## Getting Started
-- MIGRATION_PATH - default: database/migrations - value [path/to/migration/folder]
-- DATABASE_TYPE - default: mysql - value [mysql, postgres]

-### Code Examples

-- Create a connection
+### Establishing a Connection

 ```typescript
 import { MysqlDatasource, DatasourceInput } from "hysteria-orm";